 One benefit: Three allowed wi-fi tethering which costs extra with Sprint.
 Another benefit of unlimited data.

-Thumbs up from me to Three! about 1 year agoAnswered by John Hale via WorldNomads.com
+Thumbs up from me to Three! over 7 years agoAnswered by John Hale via WorldNomads.com

 I used travelsim myself when i was travelling around the Europe.
-Not sure if that's the best one - but prices were quite okay for the roaming, incoming calls were free, i also ordered discount package for calls and daily gprs package for 10 mb was about 1.50 eur, look on travelsim.com 11 months ago
+Not sure if that's the best one - but prices were quite okay for the roaming, incoming calls were free, i also ordered discount package for calls and daily gprs package for 10 mb was about 1.50 eur, look on travelsim.com over 7 years ago